 - Timing is everything.
 Take a look at your speech ahead of time and decide where humor will be most appropriate.

 - Stories of classmates and faculty members are your best sources for funny stories.
 Think about funny moments that included others at the school.

 - Search for funny quotes, jokes, sayings, poems, song lyrics or even newspaper headlines that could be related to the ceremony.
 Be sure they complement the moment.

 - Don't be afraid to talk about yourself, especially any embarrassing moments you might have experienced during your academic years.

 - Tell stories.
 Even without trying to inject humor, you might find that your stories about your graduating class, the faculty, and the administration are funny.

 - Refer to subjects that everyone is familiar with, such as politics or especially pop culture.
-Think about popular TV shows, bands, movie stars, etc. Remind the audience about fads that have been popular while your graduating class have been in school.
+Think about popular TV shows, bands, movie stars, etc. Remind the audience about fads that have been popular while your graduating class has been in school.
 If you know a funny story relating to this theme, tell it.

-- Practice your speech in front of several friends, and ask for their honest feedback.
+- Practice your speech in front of several friends and ask for their honest feedback.

 - When adding humor to a speech, it is important that you stress certain words to add emphasis to the funny parts of the speech.